Noticed a change in your score reporting? Here’s how score aggregation is improving your results

 Jane Doe – Partially identified

-Now, instead of scoring her based on those aggregated traits directly, we leverage an aggregated score—we average the scores of people in similar groups (in this case her household) rather than creating an average person based on traits and then scoring that, itself.
+Now, instead of scoring her based on those aggregated datapoints directly, we leverage an aggregated score—we average the scores of people in similar groups (in this case her household) rather than creating an average person based on datapoints and then scoring that, itself.
 This provides a more stable and accurate prediction, reducing potential variability and improving reliability.

 Score aggregation diagram